tonyboy06/Tell-Me-More/README.md

-# Tell Me More: Your Platform for Sharing Short and Meaningful Messages
+# Tell Me More: Your Platform for Sharing Short Messages

 Welcome to Tell Me More, the go-to platform for posting and sharing concise yet impactful messages.
 Whether you have a quick anecdote, a heartfelt quote, or a thought-provoking reflection to share, our website provides the perfect space to express yourself and connect with others in a meaningful way.